Guide to Automatically Wholesaling Over 20 Real Estate Deals a Month

 - David and the fourth partner focus on the off-market deals operation, which are the people that call in from their direct mail and online campaigns.

-They’ve been in business for about 7 months, and at the time of our conversation, they were on pace to complete over 20 deals in February 2017.
+They’ve been wholesaling real estate for about 7 months, and at the time of our conversation, they were on pace to complete over 20 deals in February 2017.

 In other words, those 9/10 or 19/20 “no’s” don’t mean, “no, I won’t ever sell.”
 It’s more like “no, we don’t want to sell right now.”
-But by continuing to follow up on a consistent basis, you’ll be top of mind so when they are motivated to sell, you’ve increased your chances of getting the deal.
+By continuing to follow up on a consistent basis, you’ll be at the top of their mind.
+So, when they are motivated to sell, you will have increased your chances of getting the deal.